mepotts/datascience/README.md

 # data science

-Code created for school, work or for fun (Kaggle, etc.).
+Code created for school or for fun (Kaggle, etc.).